-Whether he’s looking warm, seems a bit grizzly or has been unwell, there are plenty of reasons why you might want to take your baby’s temperature.
+Whether they're looking warm, seem a bit grizzly or are unwell, there are plenty of reasons why you might want to take your baby’s temperature.

 Simple enough when you have a thermometer, right?
 Sure – but there are still things to keep in mind so you get the most accurate reading and can take the best course of action.
 Welcome to your baby temperature checklist.